-The comical video below introduced the Kwik Set smart key to customers eagerly awaiting security technology that would not only protect their homes and businesses, but also give them the freedom to take control of access issues of those properties.
+Kwik Set put out a comical video to introduce the Kwik Set smart key to customers eagerly awaiting security technology that would not only protect their homes and businesses, but also give them the freedom to take control of access issues of their properties.
 The average homeowner will give the keys to their homes to many different people.
 Babysitters, contractors, neighbors and family members are just the beginning of the list of people who may at some point need a key to your home.
-As you will see in the videos below, homeowners thought they had found a workable solution to their ongoing dilema.
+Homeowners thought they had found a workable solution to their ongoing dilemma.
 But have they?

-Consumers report jumped on the Kwik Set Smart Key band wagon shortly after it was introduced to the public and put out the video below.
+Consumers report jumped on the Kwik Set Smart Key band wagon shortly after it was introduced to the public..

 As more people became aware of this new product, more and more homeowners installed the Kwik Set Smart Key.
 As word spread of the convenience of this new product, home improvement stores like Home Depot and Lowes struggled to keep them on the shelves.
 The honeymoon has been short lived though as consumers began to have problems with the locks rekeying themselves.
 As a locksmith, I have run across a couple issues with these locks.

 One of the biggest selling points of the Smart Key was the fact that it was bump proof.
 That, in and of itself is a great thing, unless your the locksmith that gets the call from a homeowner locked out of their home who has installed one of these locks.
 The good news here is that thieves cant bump or pick your locks, the bad news is that if you lock yourself out of your house, you cant bump or pick it either.
 I have had to purchase a special tool to defeat the Kwik Set Smart key locks.
 Good news for the locked out homeowner.
 The bad news is that once I use this tool in your lock, it can render it unable to rekey another key and even though the existing key my still work the lock for a while, damage has been done to the inside of the lock and it is recommended that the lock be replaced.